 Earlier in 2018, the high level review findings were reported to the Regional Planning Committee.
 The Regional Planning Committee selected a list of 22 candidate OWB to proceed for further assessment by staff.

-The HBRC and authors of these reports are aware there are numerous areas, including waterbodies, where two or more iwi groups have agreed, shared interests and/or contested overlapping claims within the Hawke's Bay region.
+HBRC and authors of these reports are aware there are numerous areas, including waterbodies, where two or more iwi groups have agreed shared interests and/or contested overlapping claims in Hawke's Bay.
 The information presented in these reports is not intended to imply any exclusive rights over particular waterbodies for one or more iwi groups, nor does it confirm the validity of the claims of any group(s) over that waterbody.
-The information is solely for the purpose of recording important cultural and spiritual values identified by iwi groups in the region as sourced from existing published documents.
+The information is solely for the purpose of recording important cultural and spiritual values identified by iwi groups in the region, sourced from existing published documents.

 Cultural, recreation, landscape and ecology value sets